The Power of Commercial Real Estate Data Analysts: Unlocking the Potential of Your Data

 The key is to combine your data with a business intelligence tool to equip your analysts to tap into the power of your organizational data.
 Analysts with the right tools are the bridge between your data and the insights it can provide.

-3. Building your team of CRE data analysts: how to find and train them
+3. Building your team of commercial real estate data analysts: how to find and train them

-Once you understand the importance of having analysts on your team, the next step is to identify the skills needed, assess if you have someone with those skills already, or decide if you need to hire externally.
+Once you understand the importance of having commercial real estate data analysts on your team, the next step is to identify the skills needed, assess if you have someone with those skills already, or decide if you need to hire externally.

 To help evaluate potential analysts, let’s review more about their roles.
 A CRE analyst needs to understand the business, how data increases the company’s value, and how their duties help the organization become data-centric.
 Their responsibilities include bringing data in, ensuring its accuracy, organizing it, storing it, and using it for visualization, reporting, analysis, or activation.